Tonderai-2002/Airline_Data/README.md

 Cancellation Codes

-Relationships defined:
+Relationships:

-One-to-many relationships from dimension tables to Flights table.
+Defined one-to-many relationships from each dimension to the fact table.

-Verified correct cardinality and ensured referential integrity.
+Ensured correct cardinality and referential integrity.

-Model structure (e.g., star schema?):

-✅ Star Schema

-Central fact table: Flights

-Surrounding dimension tables: Airlines, Airports, Cancellation Reasons

-dax measures
-we created a measure called total flights Total Flights = COUNTROWS(Flights) in the flights table we also created calculated measures for On Time Flights = CALCULATE([Total Flights],flights[Status]="On Time") On time flights delayed flights and canceled flights And we made dax measures for the above 3 measures but in %
+📐 DAX Measures
+Created the following DAX measures to support dashboard interactivity and insights:

+DAX
+Copy
+Edit
+Total Flights = COUNTROWS(Flights)

+On Time Flights = CALCULATE([Total Flights], Flights[Status] = "On Time")

+Delayed Flights = CALCULATE([Total Flights], Flights[Status] = "Delayed")

+Canceled Flights = CALCULATE([Total Flights], Flights[Cancelled] = 1)

-% On Time = DIVIDE([On Time Flights],[Total Flights],"-")
+% On Time = DIVIDE([On Time Flights], [Total Flights], "-")

+% Delayed = DIVIDE([Delayed Flights], [Total Flights], "-")

+% Canceled = DIVIDE([Canceled Flights], [Total Flights], "-")
+🔍 Key Insights
+Atlanta (ATL) had the highest number of delays.

+Spirit Airlines was the least reliable airline, with the highest rate of delays and cancellations.

+Over 75% of cancellations were due to weather-related issues, primarily occurring on Tuesdays and Wednesdays.

+Minneapolis (MSP) recorded the lowest number of cancellations.

+SkyWest Airlines emerged as the most reliable airline in the dataset.